How to Get Backlinks From High Authority Sites

-As we go through the thousands of guest post orders that have come through our system I keep seeing many of you making the same mistakes in your backlinks over and over again.
+As we go through the thousands of guest post orders that have come through our system I keep seeing many SEO agencies and consultants making the same mistakes in their backlinks over and over again.

 Some of these link building myths and mistakes might not affect you right now but you are leaving a nice trail of red flags for Google to follow when they decide to do future updates.
 And we all know what Google updates can do to an SEO agency that is not prepared:

 We’re all about future-proofing your SEO so your clients stay safe and stay with you for the long haul.

 This post is to show you what the link building mistakes are and to show you how to correct them.